opendatahub-io-contrib/ai-on-openshift/docs/demos/llm-chat-doc/llm-chat-doc.md

 In [this notebook](https://github.com/rh-aiservices-bu/llm-on-openshift/blob/main/examples/notebooks/langchain/Langchain-Redis-Ingest.ipynb){:target="_blank"} you will find detailed instructions on how to ingest different types of documents: PDFs first, then Web pages.

-The examples are based on RHODS documentation, but of course we encourage you to use your own documentation.
+The examples are based on RHOAI documentation, but of course we encourage you to use your own documentation.
 After all that's the purpose of all of this!

 This [other notebook](https://github.com/rh-aiservices-bu/llm-on-openshift/blob/main/examples/notebooks/langchain/Langchain-Redis-Query.ipynb){:target="_blank"} will allow you to execute simple queries against your Vector Store to make sure it works alright.